styphoiz/wax-node/README.md

 Some parameters of particular interest are described below:

 * `database-map-mode = heap`: can only be used if instance physical RAM is greater than or equal to chain-state-db-size-mb.
 For example, this means that if this parameter is set to `heap` is set then an AWS node would need to be something like r5n.2xlarge/r5n.3xlarge.
 If r5n.xlarge is used then this parameter needs to be skipped and swap must be configured for the AWS instance.
 * `chain-state-db-size-mb = 131072`: the max allowed size of the chain state database.
 If this is too small, the db can be come corrupted when the chain state gets too large.
-Further, you may need to run an instance with ssufficient memeory to hold it all in memory, and utilize the `database-map-mode = heap` parameter.
+Further, you may need to run an instance with sufficient memeory to hold it all in memory, and utilize the `database-map-mode = heap` parameter.
 * `read-mode = head`: database contains state changes by only transactions in the blockchain up to the head block; transactions received by the node are relayed if valid.
 This means that transactions that have not yet been included in chain are not reflected in the database state, and potentially reversible state is reflected in the blockchain database.
 * `p2p-accept-transactions = false`: This prevents the node from accepting connections from peers trying to receive transaction and block info from your node.
 * `wasm-runtime = eos-vm-jit`: This is the fastest EOS VM avaialable